This post is also available in: Español (Spanish)

 Diliana De Jesús

-Diliana is passionate about social justice issues and has more than 15 years of experience working in the Latino community with individuals and families living with co-occurring substance use and mental health disorders; at-risk youth and young adults; recent immigrants; returning citizens; survivors of domestic violence; people living with HIV; and homeless individuals.
+Diliana is passionate about social justice issues and has almost 20 years of experience working in the Latino community with individuals and families living with co-occurring substance use and mental health disorders, at-risk youth and young adults, recent immigrants, returning citizens, survivors of domestic violence, people living with HIV, and homeless individuals.

 Diliana is originally from Puerto Rico, is fully bilingual, and has personal experience supporting family members in recovery.
 She holds a Bachelor’s Degree in Communications and a Masters in Theological Studies from Boston University.